connor11528/full-stack-dev-meetup-group/README.md

 This is the staging repo for the full stack dev meetup group.
 Production happens IRL.

-Targeting to make events happen in Oakland or San Francisco: https://www.meetup.com/Full-Stack-Development-Meetup-Group
+Targeting to make events happen in Oakland or San Francisco: [Meetup page](https://www.meetup.com/Full-Stack-Development-Meetup-Group)

 ## Request for speakers